 River like blood in Roxian, Guangxi By 1989, 436 of China's 532 rivers were polluted.
 In 1994, the World Health Organization reported that China's cities contain more polluted water than those of any other country in the world.
-In the late 2000s, about one third of the industrial waste water and more than 90 percent of household sewage in China is released into rivers and lakes without being treated.
-Nearly 80 percent of China's cities (278 of them) have no sewage treatment facilities and few have plans to build any and underground water supplies in 90 percent of the cites in China are contaminated.
+In the late 2000s, about one third of the industrial waste water and more than 90 percent of household sewage in China was released into rivers and lakes without being treated.
+At that time nearly 80 percent of China's cities (278 of them) had no sewage treatment facilities and few had plans to build any.
+Underground water supplies in 90 percent of the cites in China are contaminated.
 [Source: Worldmark Encyclopedia of Nations, Thomson Gale, 2007]

 A study by China’s Environmental Protection Agency in February 2010 said that water pollution levels were double what the government predicted them to be mainly because agricultural waste was ignored.
 China’s first pollution census in 2010 revealed farm fertilizer was a bigger source of water contamination than factory effluent.